 Canine Distemper Virus

-CDV infections can be easily mistaken for CIRDC or “kennel cough” infections, as the clinical signs are often indistinguishable from those caused by other CIRDC pathogens.
-Some dogs, particularly those with partial immunity, may develop subclinical infections where they shed the virus but do not show outward signs of illness.
+CDV infections can easily be mistaken for CIRDC or “kennel cough” infections.
+Clinical signs are often indistinguishable from those caused by other CIRDC pathogens.
+Some dogs, particularly those with partial immunity, may develop subclinical infections where they can shed infectious virus but do not show outward signs of illness.

 - Upper respiratory signs (eye or nose discharge, coughing, sneezing)